Working with files

 }

-The response body contains the temporalFileId field, which is a temporary file identifier ready for sending in a message.
-After sending, this identifier loses any useful properties.
+The response body contains the field temporalFileId — a temporary identifier for the file ready to be sent in a message.
+Once sent, this identifier loses any useful properties.

 Error: